spiral/docs/orm/relations.md

 }
 ```

-Now we can declare our relation in Photo model, since we want both Post and User get inverted relations we will declare INVERSE option.
+Now we can describe our relation in Photo model, since we want both Post and User get inverted relations we will declare INVERSE option.

 ```php
 protected $schema = [